Forget that hefty electric drill. Compact cordless drills with lithium-ion (Li-ion) batteries have plenty of power for most users.

-Both professional comparisons and user reviews name the DeWalt DCD780C2 (*Est. $210) as a leader in the compact drill/driver category.
+Both professional comparisons and user reviews name the DeWalt DCD780C2 (Est. $170) as a top performer in the compact drill/driver category.
 In side-by-side tests, the DCD780C2 displays plenty of power, ranking high in torque tests and speed trials.
-With two speeds and 15 clutch settings, users say its versatility is well suited for a variety of tasks.
+With two speeds and 15 clutch settings, users say its versatility is well-suited for a variety of tasks.
 Speed selections give you the option of drilling quickly or slowing the drill down for tougher jobs, like when you're driving through thick material.
 A drill with multiple clutch settings lets you disengage the drill's transmission at a specific resistance; this prevents stripping screw heads or overdrilling in drywall.

 The DCD780C2 isn't without some downsides.
 One independent tester that otherwise rates this compact drill highly describes run time as "limited."
 In a test at Tools of the Trade, the drill finishes 7th (out of 10) in compact cordless drills in that regard.
 But otherwise, reviewers have nothing but nice things to say.
 "The DeWalt has a comfortable grip, is very compact, and has a higher top speed than any other tool in its class," writes Greg DiBernardo at Tools of the Trade.
 One plus, another reviewer notes, is the fast (30 minute) recharge time, which takes a little of the sting out of the shorter than ideal run time.